 - Service Providers and Customers may negotiate any additional Job Terms that may apply to a Job.

-- Job Listings may only be created for Jobs that a Customer offers on its own behalf, or for Jobs that the Customer is otherwise duly authorised to create on behalf of the person or entity responsible for the Job.
+- Job Listings may only be created for Jobs that a Customer offers on its own behalf, or for Jobs that the Customer is otherwise duly authorized to create on behalf of the person or entity responsible for the Job.

 - In no event may a recruitment or labour hire business create a Job Listing whether on its own behalf, or on behalf of a client.